cbetta/cbetta.github.com-old/source/_posts/2013-02-02-ruby-gems-are-not-safe-to-use.markdown

 categories: ruby gems
 ---

 In the light of the recent [Rubygems.org](http://rubygems.org) security compromise the community has been looking at ways to make Rubygems.org and Ruby gems in general more secure.
-The project is still ongoing and feel free to help us out on #rubygems.org on Freenode, but here is a highlight of some of the main issues.
+The project is still ongoing and feel free to help them out on #rubygems on Freenode, but here is a highlight of what I think are some of the main issues.

 Some of the issues highlighted here are taken from [Ben Smith's enlightening (but scary) talk at Aloha Ruby Conference](http://www.youtube.com/watch?v=z-5bO0Q1J9s).